Cray-HPE/docs-csm/operations/boot_orchestration/Multi_tenancy_with_BOS.md

 The `BOS` v2 API identifies the tenant based on information passed in the request.
 A tenant must always pass information identifying itself -- their tenant ID -- when making a request.
-If you have tenant information forwarded to the `BOS` api service through use of the cray init command, `BOS` will contextually operate on behalf of that tenant.
+If you have tenant information forwarded to the `BOS` API service through use of the cray init command, `BOS` will contextually operate on behalf of that tenant.
 Otherwise, if you are interacting with the API directly or are scripting against it, the same information may be provided with your request as part of a header that accompanies your request.